This is a best prospect industry sector for this country. Includes a market overview and trade data.

 According to Japan’s National Institute of Population and Social Security Research, by 2025, 30 percent of the population will be 65 years of age or older.
 Coupled with the fact that Japanese life expectancy is the highest in the world, this creates a strong demand for “healthy foods.”
 Foods that offer specific health benefits, such as reducing cholesterol, or containing high levels of antioxidants are well received in the Japanese marketplace.
 Concepts such as “functional food” are well understood by consumers and products certified by the Ministry of Health, Labor and Welfare as FOSHU (Food for Specific Health Use) are commonly consumed.
 Local supermarkets frequently carry an assortment of functional foods that include energy drinks, nutritional dense snack bars, and pre-prepared snacks with dried fruit and nuts.

-With the aging of the Japanese population, as well as the decline in family size, increased participation of Japanese women in the labor force and declining marriage rate, people are increasingly less likely to eat meals prepared at home.
+With the aging of the population, decline in family size, increased participation of women in the labor force, and declining marriage rate, Japanese people are increasingly less likely to eat meals prepared at home.
 As a result, sales of ready-to-eat meals - already common in Japan, and critical to the profitability of both traditional retail and the booming convenience store segments - continue their strong growth.
 These sales are complemented by the growth in institutional catering serving schools, hospitals, and the elderly with pre-prepared meals which are generally served in a traditional bento box combining a main dish (meat, fish, tofu, etc.) with rice and vegetables.

 Since the 1960s, the Japanese diet has become more diverse.
-Both traditionally western dietary items (e.g. bread, dairy) and meat have become increasingly prominent in the Japanese diet while traditional items such as fish, tofu, and rice are seeing their role in the Japanese diet gradually decline.
+Both traditionally western dietary items (e.g. bread, dairy) and meat have become increasingly prominent in the Japanese diet while traditional items such as fish, tofu, and rice are gradually declining.
 Recent years have seen an enormous expansion in inbound tourism to Japan which has also contributed to an increasingly diverse culinary scene.
 In major urban areas, a broad panorama of international foods is available not only in restaurants, but increasingly in supermarkets and convenience stores as well.

 Food Trade Shows

 In addition to the FAS Office of Agricultural Affairs in Tokyo, USDA’s Foreign Agricultural Service also maintains two Agricultural Trade Offices (ATOs) in Japan: one in Osaka and the other in Tokyo.
 These offices provide market familiarization services to potential U.S. exporters including background information on their market sectors, suggestions on potential Japanese partners and support in attending Japan-based trade shows.
-The food and agri-business sector in Japan is very competitive and trade show participation is generally regarded as a good avenue for companies to learn about and gain exposure to the Japan marketplace.
-Two of the largest annual food-related trade shows in Asia are held each year in Tokyo: Supermarket Trade Show (in February) and FOODEX Japan (in March).
+The food and agri-business sector in Japan is very competitive and participation in trade shows is generally regarded as a good avenue for companies to learn about and gain exposure to the Japan marketplace.
+Every year, the ATOs host USA Pavilions at the Supermarket Trade Show (in February) and FOODEX Japan (in March)—two of the largest annual food-related trade shows in Asia, both in Tokyo.
 In addition, a number of smaller, and more focused, shows target sectors such as the wine, organics, seafood and bakery industries.
+Due to the COVID-19 pandemic, the FOODEX Japan 2020 and many subsequent shows were canceled.
 For more information, feel free to contact the Agricultural Trade Office in Tokyo at ATOTokyo@usda.gov.

 FAS Japan Exporter Guide